The Leith Hill HalfNot the toughest, but tough enough!Dorking - Westcott - Leith Hill 11am, Sunday 18 March 2012

 Leith Hill Half Marathon named as one of Britain's top ten best races in 2009 by runners voting at Runner's World |

-Let's get this straight...the first half is all uphill - the second half is not all downhill!
+Let's get this straight... it's an out-and-back: the first half is all uphill - the second half is not all downhill!

 Including 1836 feet of total ascent and 1836 feet of total descent (GPS measurement)